dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ---

-## 🕛 Orchestration — Databricks Workflows
+## 🕛 Orchestration — Databricks Lakeflow Jobs

 The pipeline runs on a **daily cron schedule at midnight** via a Databricks Workflow.
 The job chains two tasks with strict dependency: